-(1) The commissioner has received a complete application for a Part 70 permit, permit modification, or Part 70 permit

-(2) Except for administrative amendments under section 11 of this rule, the commissioner has complied with the requirements for public notice under section 17 of this rule.

-(3) The commissioner has complied with the requirements of section 17 of this rule for notifying and responding to affected states.

-(4) The conditions of a Part 70 permit provide for compliance with all applicable requirements and the requirements of this rule.

-(5) The U.S. EPA has received a copy of the proposed Part 70 permit and any notices required and has not objected to issuance of the Part 70 permit within the time period specified in section 18(b), 18(c), or 18(d) of this rule.

-(b) Except as provided under:
+- (1) The commissioner has received a complete application for a Part 70 permit, permit modification, or Part 70 permit renewal, except that a complete application need not be received before issuance of a general Part 70 permit under section 13 of this rule - (2) Except for administrative amendments under section 11 of this rule, the commissioner has complied with the requirements for public notice under section 17 of this rule. - (3) The commissioner has complied with the requirements of section 17 of this rule for notifying and responding to affected states. - (4) The conditions of a Part 70 permit provide for compliance with all applicable requirements and the requirements of this rule. - (5) The U.S. EPA has received a copy of the proposed Part 70 permit and any notices required and has not objected to issuance of the Part 70 permit within the time period specified in section 18(b), 18(c), or 18(d) of this rule. - (b) Except as provided under: - (1) the initial transition plan provided for under 40 CFR 70.4(b)(11); or - (2) regulations promulgated under Title IV or Title V of the CAA for the permitting of affected sources under the acid rain program;

-(1) the initial transition plan provided for under 40 CFR 70.4(b)(11)\; or the commissioner shall take final action on each Part 70 permit application (including a request for Part 70 permit modification or renewal) within eighteen (18) months or such lesser time approved by the U.S. EPA, after receiving a complete application.
+the commissioner shall take final action on each Part 70 permit application (including a request for Part 70 permit modification or renewal) within eighteen (18) months or such lesser time approved by the U.S. EPA, after receiving a complete application.